FlyWeight-org/Backend/README.md

 #### Deployment

-The back-end is deployed using Capistrano.
-The front-end is a static site that is compiled and deployed using a simple shell script with `rsync`.
+The back-end and front-end are both deployed using Fly.io.
+A GitHub Action, defined in the `deploy.yml` workflow, runs after CI is complete.

 ## Architecture